The translation of this document is outdated.

 shall come into force concurrently with the relevant amendments

-to the law On Taxes and Duties.
+to the law On Taxes and Fees.

 [8 March 2012]